Motorists warned about scam car finance compensation calls

 Nikhil Rathi, chief executive of the FCA, said: “It is clear that some firms have broken the law and our rules.
 It’s fair for their customers to be compensated.

-“We also want to ensure that the [motor finance] market, relied on by millions each year, can continue to work well and consumers can get a fair deal.”.
+“We also want to ensure that the [motor finance] market, relied on by millions each year, can continue to work well and consumers can get a fair deal.”

-Who could be eligible for redress?
+Who could be eligible for car finance compensation?

-As the precise details of a compensation scheme are yet to be determined, the exact group of people eligible for such a scheme is unknown.
+As the details of a compensation scheme are yet to be determined, the exact group of people eligible for such a scheme is unknown.

 However, the FCA has outlined some criteria that it thinks the scheme should cover.

-For example, the regulator thinks that agreements as far back as 2007 should be included to make the scheme comprehensive and ensure consumers do not have to use other routes to secure compensation
+For example, the regulator thinks that agreements as far back as 2007 should be included to make the scheme comprehensive and ensure consumers do not have to use other routes to secure compensation.

 Furthermore, the FCA has proposed that the redress scheme covers discretionary commission arrangements (DCAs), where the broker could adjust the interest rate offered to a customer, if they were not properly disclosed.